 Meditation & movement therapies, such as yoga and tai chi, may help lessen symptoms of abdominal pain, bloating, flatulence, and diarrhea.
 Such therapies have little potential concerning side effects and may be helpful for symptoms outside of the GI tract, as well as promoting general stress reduction.

 Four common food offenders

 Four common food offenders for IBS are:

-By taking a systematic approach you may be able to sort out which, if any, has an effect on your symptoms.
+By taking a systematic approach, you may be able to sort out which, if any, affects your symptoms.
 Make a list and, one at a time; eliminate a food from your diet for about 12 weeks to see if you notice improvement.
 If you do not notice improvement after 12 weeks, begin eating that food again and try eliminating the next food on your list.
-Find out more about the 12 week elimination diet for IBS.
+Find out more about the 12-week elimination diet for IBS.